6 Early Signs of Dementia

 Living with Dementia

-But many can live with dementia for years with help from family, friends and trained home care professionals.
+But many can live with the condition for years with help from family, friends, and trained home care professionals.

 These professionals are called caregivers and they’re an outstanding resource for helping loved ones who have dementia.